Semiframes: the algebra of semitopologies and actionable coalitions: Semitopology

 \subsubsection{Semitopologies are not topologies}

-Semitopologies certainly have a topological flavour (by design), but they have their own distinct behaviour.
-We note here some of the differences that are close enough to the surface to see before we have even developed much of the theory.
+Recall from Definition~\ref{defn.semitopology} the definition of a semitopology.
+As a sets structure, a semitopology on $\ns P$ is like a \emph{topology} on $\ns P$, but without the condition that the intersection of two open sets be an open set.
+This gives semitopologies their own distinct character, and we can see this before we have even developed much of the theory, as we discuss in Remark~\ref{rmrk.closing.under.intersections} and Lemma~\ref{lemm.two.min}:

 \begin{rmrk} Every semitopology $(\ns P,\opens)$ gives rise to a topology just by closing opens under intersections.
-But, there is more to semitopologies than being subbases for a corresponding topology, because: \begin{enumerate*} \item We are explicitly interested in situations where intersections of open sets need \emph{not} be open (as discussed e.g. in the Introduction and in Remark~\ref{rmrk.continuity=consensus}). \item Completing a semitopology to a topology by closing under intersections, loses information.
+But semitopologies are far more than just subbases for a corresponding topology: \begin{enumerate*} \item Completing a semitopology to a topology by closing under intersections, loses information.

 For example: the `many', `all-but-one', and `more-than-one' semitopologies in Example~\ref{xmpl.semitopologies} express three distinct notions of quorum, yet all three yield the discrete semitopology (Definition~\ref{defn.value.assignment}) if we close under intersections and $\ns P$ is infinite.
-See also the overview in Subsection~\ref{subsect.vs}. \end{enumerate*} See also Remark~\ref{rmrk.PtoP}. \end{rmrk}
+See also the overview in Subsection~\ref{subsect.vs}. \item We are \emph{explicitly interested} in situations where intersections of open sets need not be open, due to our motivating interpretation of open sets as actionable coalitions (as discussed in Section~\ref{sect.intro}). \end{enumerate*} \end{rmrk}

-\begin{lemm} In topologies, if a point $p$ has a minimal open neighbourhood then it is least.
-In semitopologies, a point may have multiple distinct minimal open neighbourhoods.\footnote{In finite semitopologies, minimal open neighbourhoods also exist, and these are a good model for the \emph{collaborations} mentioned in Remark~\ref{rmrk.collaboration}.} \end{lemm} \begin{proof} To see that in a topology every minimal open neighbourhood is least, just note that if $p\in A$ and $p\in B$ then $p\in A\cap B$.
+Much of the difference in flavour between topologies and semitopologies comes down to this: \begin{lemm} \leavevmode \begin{enumerate*} \item In topologies, if a point $p$ has a minimal open neighbourhood then it is least (= unique minimal). \item In semitopologies, a point may have multiple distinct minimal open neighbourhoods. \end{enumerate*} \end{lemm} \begin{proof} To see that in a topology every minimal open neighbourhood is least, just note that if $p\in A$ and $p\in B$ then $p\in A\cap B$.
 So if $A$ and $B$ are two minimal open neighbourhoods then $A\cap B$ is contained in both and by minimality is equal to both.

 To see that in a semitopology a minimal open neighbourhood need not be least, it suffices to provide an example.
 Consider $(\ns P,\opens)$ defined as follows, as illustrated in Figure~\ref{fig.two.min}: \begin{itemize*} \item $\ns P=\{0,1,2\}$ \item $\opens = \bigl\{ \varnothing,\ \{0,1\},\ \{1,2\},\ \{0,1,2\} \bigr\}$ \end{itemize*} Note that $1$ has two minimal open neighbourhoods: $\{0,1\}$ and $\{1,2\}$. \end{proof}